The big picture for Australian protein intake does not look good - we're getting far too much of our protein from junk food and processed food.

-According to the CSIRO Healthy Diet Score survey and the 2018 Protein Balance Report the healthiest eaters in the country get practically none of their protein from junk foods.
+According to the CSIRO Healthy Diet Score survey and the 2018 Protein Balance Report, the healthiest eaters in the country get practically none of their protein from junk foods.

 The Healthy Diet Score gives you a profile of your food consumption and scores your diet on a scale from 1 to 10.
-So far almost 200,000 Aussies have taken the CSIRO Healthy Diet Score.
+So far over 200,000 Aussies have taken the CSIRO Healthy Diet Score.